 - 1. Convening and facilitating the person-centered planning team meetings, that are run by the beneficiary and consists of whomever the beneficiary chooses to invite, but could include: the beneficiary, beneficiary's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - 2.
 Offering Freedom of Choice of providers that include non-disability specific settings; - 3.
 Ongoing coordination and monitoring of supports and services included in the beneficiary's approved POC; - 4.
 Ongoing discussions with the beneficiary about employment including identifying barriers to employment and working to overcome those barriers, connecting the beneficiary to certified work incentive coordinators (CWIC) to do benefits planning, referring the beneficiary to Louisiana Rehabilitation Services (LRS) and following the case through closure with LRS, and other activities of the employment process as identified.
-This includes the quarterly completion of and data input using the Path to Employment form; - 5.
-Building and implementing the supports and services as described in the POC; - 6.
-Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC;
+This includes the quarterly completion of and data input using the Path to Employment form;

-- 7. Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining their desired personal outcomes; - 8.
+- 5. Building and implementing the supports and services as described in the POC; - 6.
+Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - 7.
+Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his/her desired personal outcomes: - 8.
 Assisting with problem solving with the beneficiary, supports, and services providers; - 9.
 Assisting the beneficiary to initiate, develop and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet their individual needs; - 10.
 Advocacy on behalf of the beneficiary to assist them in obtaining benefits, supports or services (i.e., to help establish, expand, maintain and strengthen the beneficiary's information and natural support networks).
 This may involve calling and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary; - 11.
-Training and supporting the beneficiary in self-advocacy (i.e., the selection of providers and utilization of community resources to achieve and maintain their desired outcomes); - 12.
+Training and supporting the beneficiary in self-advocacy (i.e., the selection of providers and utilization of community resources to achieve and maintain his/her desired outcomes); - 12.
 Oversight of the service providers to ensure that their beneficiary receives appropriate services and outcomes as designated in the POC; - 13.
-Assisting the beneficiary to overcome obstacles, recognize potential opportunities and developing creative opportunities; - 14.
-Meeting with the beneficiary in face-to-face meetings as well as phone contact as specified.
-This includes meeting them where the services take place; - 15.
-Reporting and documenting any incidents/complaints/abuse/neglect according to the OCDD policy; - 16.
-Arranging any necessary professional/clinical evaluations needed and ensure beneficiary choice;
+Assisting the beneficiary to overcome obstacles, recognize potential opportunities and developing creative opportunities;